 How to change a tyre (and why you never have to)

 Read this article and you’ll never need to worry about getting a flat again!
-And hopefully you’ll be able to do the job with nails intact and not a mark on your LBD, which just makes everything way more impressive.
-Of course, as a 1st for Women policyholder your policy includes the Guardian Angels Lifestyle Assist benefits which includes the Road Assist benefit – and should you ever suffer a flat battery, tyre or any other kind of breakdown, we’ll come to your aid immediately!
-So, while you may not ever need the advice below – it’s useful to know, and please feel free to print it out and give it to a friend who isn’t insured through 1st for Women…
+And hopefully, you’ll be able to do the job with nails intact and not a mark on your LBD, which just makes everything way more impressive.
+Of course, as a 1st for Women policyholder your policy includes the Guardian Angels Lifestyle Assist benefits which include the Road Assist benefit – and should you ever suffer a flat battery, tyre or any other kind of breakdown, we’ll come to your aid immediately!
+So, while you may not ever need the advice below – it’s useful to know, and please feel free to print it out and give it to a friend who isn’t insured through 1st for Women

 Part 1 – getting started.

 If you’ve already tried calling everyone you know for help and no-ones answering, prepare yourself.
 Repeat after me “I can change this tyre myself”.
 A couple of deep breaths should help too.
 Now let’s get going:

 - Make sure you’re somewhere safe before you stop.
 Look for a well-lit area, out of the way of traffic.

 - Start on a flat surface – changing a tyre won’t work on a hill or incline, because you don’t want your car rolling away.
 Make sure your handbrake is on, and the car is not in gear.

 - Remove the spare, (usually in your boot) and roll it to where you need it to be.